phanerka/link-stash/Exploring contents/Base game n Downpour/Assets.md

 For pearls from regions mods, go [[Other mods#Decrypting lines from CRS regions|here]]

 # Fonts
-Some fonts are encrypted in a form of sprite atlases.
-Others technically don't even exist (characters are just a bunch of sprites).
+*Some fonts are encrypted in a form of [[Assets#Sprites|sprite atlases]].
+Others technically don't even exist (characters are just a bunch of sprites).*

-The fonts below are made by the community, for convenient usage.
+*The fonts below are made by the community, for convenient usage.*

 https://fontstruct.com/gallery/tag/48144/Rain%20World